codurance/site/_posts/2016-08-17-improve-teams-communication-with-user-stories.md

 The challenge of Software development is about building a product which fulfills both business and users expectations.

-The focus for each role within an Agile team is different: Project Managers want to see progress and want a quality product that is in time and value for money; Product Manager wants flexibility; Testers want to measure; Developers wants to write outstanding and sustainable code; Users are looking for a product which helps accomplish their tasks.
+The focus for each role within an Agile team is different: Project Managers want to see progress and want a quality product that is delivered on time and gives value for money; Product Managers want flexibility; Testers want to measure; Developers want to write outstanding and sustainable code; Users are looking for a product which helps accomplish their tasks.
 How is it possible to find an agreement between all of these needs and build a product which could be a good compromise between building the right thing, building the thing right and building it in time?

 In order to build a shared understanding of the product vision, goals and values it is necessary to have every team member involved in the process (real users included!).
 User Stories are a tool that helps accomplish that: they improve communication within teams and stakeholders and reduce the risk of misinterpreting product development requirements.